RichardMunie/liftoff-assignments/P2-Project_Outline/README.md

 - User signup potentially using login with facebook or google acounts
 - User database that tracks biometric data and will be used to time release of video content
 - Connection to Videos potentially using Youtube, video quality is important to the client
-- Users able to post to social media, Facebook, Twitter and Instagram requested
 ### Technologies
 - C# dotnet using MVC for controling navigation and business processes
 - SqlDataSource for managing user data